sanity-io/next-sanity/README.md

 The `NextStudio` component loads up the `import {Studio} from 'sanity'` component for you and wraps it in a Next-friendly layout. `metadata` specifies the necessary `<meta>` tags for making the Studio adapt to mobile devices, and prevents the route from being indexed by search engines.

-To quickly scaffold the embedded studio and a Sanity project, you can run the following commmand in your project folder:
+To quickly scaffold the embedded studio and a Sanity project, you can run the following command in your project folder:

 ```bash
 npx sanity@latest init